Sichuan University (West China Hospital)-Oxford University Gastrointestinal Cancer Centre

 The University of Oxford and Sichuan University Huaxi Joint Centre for Gastrointestinal Cancer is an international collaboration that seeks to develop an integrated cancer plan with a focus on gastrointestinal cancer.

 Launched in May 2020, the University of Oxford and Sichuan University Huaxi Joint Centre for Gastrointestinal Cancer seeks to develop an integrated cancer plan with a focus on gastrointestinal cancer, underpinned by high quality basic, translational and clinical cancer research.
-The intention of the international collaboration, led by Prof. David Kerr (Radcliffe Department of Medicine, University of Oxford) and Prof. Li Yang (Sichuan University), is to develop one team based across two sites, with an operating and governance system that will drive the exchange of ideas, which is crucial to academic development and alleviating the burden that cancer places on societies across the world.
+The intention of the international collaboration, led by Prof. David Kerr (Radcliffe Department of Medicine, University of Oxford) and visiting Professor Li Yang (Sichuan University), is to develop one team based across two sites, with an operating and governance system that will drive the exchange of ideas, which is crucial to academic development and alleviating the burden that cancer places on societies across the world.

 Through building a portfolio of multi-disciplinary teams drawing from both organizations the Centre will enable scientists and clinicians to learn from each other and apply their expertise for the benefit of cancer patients in both nations.